-WPA Personal.
-Enter a WPA Personal of 8-32 characters.
-Then enter a Group Key Renewal period, which instructs the Gateway how often it should change the encryption keys.
+WPA Pre-Shared Key is also known as WPA PSK or WPA Personal.
+Enter a WPA Pre-Shared Key of 8-32 characters.
+Then enter a Group Key Renewal period, which instructs the Gateway how often it should generate new encryption keys.